Jiyyammavalasa

 Jiyyammavalasa is a village in Parvathipuram Manyam district of the Indian state of Andhra Pradesh.

 It is located about 78 km from Vizianagaram city.

 Demography

 Jiyyammavalasa mandal had a population of 105,625 in 2008.
 Males constituted 27,887 and females 27,738 of the population.
 The average literacy rate was 51%.
 The male literacy rate was 64% and that of females 37%.

 The big villages in this mandal are Jiyyammavalasa, Chinamerangi.
 The main corp is Paddy.

 There are 58 revenue villages and 31 panchayats in Jiyyammavalasa mandal.
-This is one of the good places to live in any season.